httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 - whether the `enforce` directive is present
 - the Effective Expiration Date, which is the Effective Expect-CT Date plus the value of the `max-age` directive.
 Alternatively, the UA MAY cache enough information to calculate the Effective Expiration Date.
+The Effective Expiration Date is calculated from when the UA observed the Expect-CT header field and is independent of when the response was generated.
 - the value of the `report-uri` directive, if present.

 If any other metadata from optional or future Expect-CT header directives are